 The Samaritans, at the time of Jesus, were not strictly Israelites.
-They were a mixed group of people who were descended from pagan Assyrians who intermarried with the poorest Israelites left in the land by the Assyrians (see our article on The Good Samaritan for more info).
+They were a mixed group of people who were descended from pagan Assyrians who intermarried with the poorest Israelites left in the land by the Assyrians.

 When Jesus met a woman at Jacob's well she stated that, "our fathers worshipped in this mountain . . ."
 (John 4:20).
 The unnamed mountain referenced is Gerizim.
 Worship was carried out at the location through a temple built around 432 B.C. by a priest grateful for the help he received from the Samaritans.

-And it shall come to pass, when Jehovah thy God shall bring thee into the land whither thou goest to possess it, that thou shalt set the blessing upon mount Gerizim, and the curse upon mount Ebal.
+And it shall come to pass, when the Lord thy God hath brought thee in unto the land whither thou goest to possess it, that thou shalt put the blessing upon mount Gerizim, and the curse upon mount Ebal.